DFDLSchemas/ethernetIP/README.md

 ## Release Notes

+### 1.3.0
+Updated for Daffodil 3.5.0

+Note that due to package name changes in Daffodil 3.5.0, this version will not work with Daffodil versions earlier than 3.5.0

 ### 1.2.0
 Updated for Daffodil version 3.4.0

+This schema is used as a component schema by the PCAP DFDL schema.
+Hence, a Daffodil 3.4.0 version of this schema is needed.

 ### 1.1.0
 As of version 1.1.0 of this DFDL schema, it also uses a Daffodil-specific DFDL extension called layers in order